 Types of long-term financing available from EFC include:

-- Long-Term Subsidized Financing: Drinking Water applicants that do not qualify for hardship but have a project listed on the annual list with a score above the subsidy line may qualify for a long-term subsidized financing.
-These financings are at AAA/aaa borrowing rates, with a 33 1/3% subsidized interest rate.
-There is a State Bond Issuance Charge, Direct Expense, 0.11% Annual Administrative Fee, and a 1.1% Program Administration Fee for these financings.
-The Annual Administrative Fee is calculated on the outstanding balance.
+- Long-Term Subsidized Financing: Applicants that do not qualify for hardship but have a project on the annual list with a score above the subsidy line may qualify for a long-term subsidized financing.
+For Drinking Water projects, financings are at AAA/aaa borrowing rates with a 33 1/3% subsidized interest rate.

-- Long-Term Market-Rate Financing: Long-Term Market-Rate financings may be available to support eligible projects that are listed on the annual list with a score below the subsidy line.
-Projects closed with a Long-Term Market Rate financing will remain eligible for subsidized funding for up to 5 years from the long-term closing date, and these projects will remain on the Annual Project Priority List during this period.
-Long-Term Market-Rate financings include a direct expense and the State Bond Issuance Charge.
+- Long-Term Market-Rate Financing: This type of financing may be available to support eligible projects that are on the annual list with a score below the subsidy line.
+Projects closed with a Long-Term Market-Rate financing will remain eligible for subsidized funding for up to 5 years from the long-term financing closing date, and those projects will remain on the Annual Project Priority List during that period.

 EFC is committed to promoting participation opportunities for New York State ("State") certified minority- and women-owned business enterprises ("MWBEs") and federal disadvantaged business enterprises ("DBEs"), and equal employment opportunities ("EEO") for minority group members and women in the performance of EFC contracts as well as contracts that receive financial assistance through EFC's various programs.